Hagia Sophia: Witness to Empires

 —————————— What You’ll Get ——————————

-This is a four-lesson, story-rich history and architecture study designed to be completed independently by students.
-Using historical narrative, art interpretation, and reflective writing, students explore how one sacred space reflects the spiritual, political, and cultural priorities of different civilizations across nearly 1,700 years.
+A five-lesson history and architecture study designed to be completed independently.
+Through historical narrative, art analysis, and reflective writing, students explore how one sacred space reflects the beliefs, politics, and culture of different civilizations across nearly 1,700 years.

 Rather than memorizing facts, students analyze: